 Both natural and artificial light may trigger seizures.
 Some patterns, like stripes or checks, can also trigger seizures for some people with photosensitive epilepsy.
 Some other potential triggers to be aware of include:

 - cinema films

 - flashing lights- bicycle, Christmas lights, novelty badges etc.

 - fluorescent strip lighting

 Various types of seizures can be triggered by flashing or flickering light however, the most common is a tonic-clonic (convulsive) seizure.

 Many people think that everybody with epilepsy has photosensitive epilepsy.
 In fact, it’s not common with approximately five in every 100 people experiencing this condition.
-Photosensitive epilepsy usually begins before the age of 20.
+This type of epilepsy usually begins before the age of 20.
 It is most common between the ages of seven and 19 with more girls than boys affected.
 Photosensitive epilepsy often remits by adulthood.

-Medication is effective in the treatment of photosensitive epilepsy and desensitising techniques have been used successfully with some photosensitive epilepsies.
+Medication is an effective treatment and desensitising techniques have been used successfully with some photosensitive epilepsies.